Skip to content

 Tertiary storage is used for data archiving or backup:

-• Magnetic Tape Drives: Common in large-scale backups, especially in organizations.
+• Magnetic Tape Drives: Common in large-scale backups, especially in organizations and data centers.
+They are cheap per gigabyte but very slow to read.

 Importance of Storage Devices